Affiliate links at the end of the post.

 The buttery sauce is smokey, earthy, and packs just enough heat.
 It wants to be sopped up with a firm, crusty bread.
 It was my husband’s idea (the delicate one who needs his shrimp peeled) to serve this broiled shrimp with homemade guacamole, and I gotta say: He was right.
 It’s a stellar pairing.

-4 Minute Broiled Shrimp with Beer, Lime, and Harissa
+4 Minute Broiled Shrimp with Harissa Lime Sauce

 For the Shrimp